looprock/rds_pg_anon/README.md

 ### Optional environment variables

+- PGANON_CREDS_SECRET: a secret to write credentials information.
+- PGANON_DB_TIMEOUT: set the database connection timeout (Default: 30)
+- PGANON_DB_RETRIES: set the number a times a database reconnection is attempted (Default: 10)
+- PGANON_DB_BACKOFF_TIME: set the backoff start point in seconds, will double every attempt (Default: 1)
 - PGANON_ENVIRONMENT: A unique environment reference you can use to find resources created by pg_anon
   - required to use --snapshot to create snapshot id: pganon-[value of PGANON_ENVIRONMENT]
   - required if you use --write-secret and **DO NOT set PGANON_CREDS_SECRET**
 - PGANON_SAVE_DB: same as --savedb, This is primarily for testing and will cache the test database information and allow you run pganon against the same instance repeatedly.
-- PGANON_CREDS_SECRET: a secret to write credentials information.
-- PGANON_DB_TIMEOUT: set the database connection timeout (Default: 30)
-- PGANON_DB_RETRIES: set the number a times a database reconnection is attempted (Default: 10)
-- PGANON_DB_BACKOFF_TIME: set the backoff start point in seconds, will double every attempt (Default: 1)
+- PGANON_SECRET_PROFILE: AWS profile to use to write secret.
+Setting this assumes --write-secret is true
 - PGANON_SOURCE_AWS_REGION - the AWS region is identified via the boto session, but if that fails, or you wish to overwrite this, you can use this variable.
 - PGANON_TARGET_AWS_REGION - the AWS region is identified via the boto session, but if that fails, or you wish to overwrite this, you can use this variable.

+#### Optional RDS configuration

-- PGANON_RDS_* - You can use the **all uppercase** name of the options [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/restore_db_instance_from_db_snapshot.html), prefixed with 'PGANON_RDS_', to overwrite the parameters of the replica DB created by pganon.
+You can use the **all uppercase** name of the options [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/restore_db_instance_from_db_snapshot.html), prefixed with 'PGANON_RDS_', to overwrite the parameters of the replica DB created by pganon.
 Depending on the input, you map them like:
   - string values: "value"
   - integer values: 128, 1024, 2048, etc.
   - boolean values: true, false